sagemath/sage-archive-2023-02-01/README.txt

     http://www.sagemath.org/doc/installation

-1. Make sure you have the dependencies and 2.5 GB of free disk space.
+1. Make sure you have the dependencies and 3 GB of free disk space.

-   Linux: GCC, g++, gfortran, make, m4, perl, ranlib, and tar.
+   Linux: gcc, make, m4, perl, ranlib, and tar.
    (install these using your package manager)
+   On recent Debian or Ubuntu systems (in particular Ubuntu 12.04 "Precise"), you need the dpkg-dev package.

    OS X: Xcode.
 Make sure you have installed the most recent version of Xcode.
 For pre-Lion versions of OS X, you can download Xcode from http://developer.apple.com/downloads/.
 For OS X Lion, you can install it using the App Store.
 With Xcode 4.3 or later, you need